Hoarder’s ‘junkyard’ defies authorities

 The neighbourhood says that the occupant is “playing a big game” telling council staff that he’s “cleaning out” but the next day he goes out to collects more.

-Usually, hoarding is connected with mental health issues but according to Shane “he’s too clever for that”.
+Usually, hoarding is connected with mental health issues but according to neighbour *Liam “he’s too clever for that”.

 Council chief executive Jacqui Weatherill says the council is aware of the property and “responded to complaints from neighbours”.